rock-cor/rock-cor.github.io/_pages/about.md

 # 🔥 News
+- *2025.05, Thrilled to present Graph Reduction on SDM doctoral forum and received NSF travel funding.
-- *2025.01*: Our research paper on graph heterophily is accepted by TPAMI, 2025.
+- *2025.01*: &nbsp;🎉🎉 Our research paper on graph heterophily is accepted by TPAMI, 2025.
 - *2024.11*: Thrilled to obtain **Google Cloud Research Credits Award**, 2024.
 - *2024.04*: &nbsp;🎉🎉 Our survey on graph reduction got accepted by IJCAI 2024.